Psychological Wellbeing in the Workplace

 Open and honest communication is another aspect that psychological safety aims to develop.
 Psychological safety allows for connectedness and communication between colleagues.
 Because trust is built within the workplace, everyone is more willing to voice out opinions, feedback, and ideas.
 When someone makes a mistake, members are more likely to own up to it.
 When there is conflict, they are more comfortable with talking it out with each other.
 When there is something to be done, they feel encouraged to chime in.
 Feeling psychologically safe encourages an open communication line that makes teams, colleagues, as well as leaders, to be more connected with each other.

-Psychological safety welcomes curiosity and even encourages employee growth which leads to better performing workers and more interesting and open meetings and discussions.
+Psychological safety welcomes curiosity and even encourages employee growth which leads to better-performing workers and more interesting and open meetings and discussions.
 A key difference that psychologically safe workplaces have is high levels of engagement from their members.
-Because employees feel safe to work individually and as a group, they are more engaged and willing to accept more challenging tasks.
+Because employees feel safe working individually and as a group, they are more engaged and willing to accept more challenging tasks.
 This is because they have a sense of security, stability, and reliance on their work and with their workmates.
-When blame is replaced with curiosity and feedback, team members become more accountable with their work which makes all the difference.
+When blame is replaced with curiosity and feedback, team members become more accountable for their work which makes all the difference.

-Santos and Dar Juan will conduct a virtual workshop on “Psychological Wellbeing in the Workplace: Building Stronger Teams through Safety and Wellness”.
-The first batch will be on August 4, 2021.
+Santos and Dar Juan will conduct a virtual workshop on “Psychological Wellbeing in the Workplace: Building Stronger Teams through Safety and Wellness” on July 6, 2022.

-For your online learning needs, Inquirer Academy could assist you in designing and facilitating a webinar or virtual workshop for your organization.
+For your other learning needs, Inquirer Academy could assist you in designing and facilitating a virtual or face-to-face workshop, a webinar, or a self-paced online course for your team or organization.

 The author is the Executive Director of the Inquirer Academy.